danielespo/ai-dashboard-gs/README.md

 ## Tech Stack

 - **Monitoring**: Prometheus + Grafana
-- **Deployment**: Docker Compose
+- **Deployment**: Docker
 - **Focus**: Real-time performance visualization for HFT AI systems

-Built for GreatSky, superconducting neural networks as a plug-and-play replacement of low latency FPGA DSP and algorithmic trading pipelines.
+Built for GreatSky: Hardware to enable intelligence at the boundaries of physics.